tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

 Duration: 15 minutes

 Documenting the right information in the machine learning process is key to making responsible decisions at each stage.
 Datasheets are a way to document machine learning assets that are used and created as part of the machine learning lifecycle.
 [Annotation and Benchmarking on Understanding and Transparency of Machine Learning Lifecycles (ABOUT ML), an initiative from the Partnership in AI (PAI)](https://www.partnershiponai.org/about-ml), provides a set of guidelines for machine learning system developers to develop, test, and implement machine learning system documentation.
 Developers can use Azure Machine Learning SDK to implement datasheets for models as part of the model registration processes in Azure Machine Learning workspace.
-During model registration, the tags parameter in the register method of the Model class can be leverage to document the necessary datasheet information recommended in the established guidelines.
+During model registration, the tags parameter in the register method of the Model class can be leveraged to document the necessary datasheet information recommended in the established guidelines.

 In this exercise, you verify that the release of the application works.
 You will also review the deployed model datasheet.